Mparesh/mparesh.github.io/_posts/2020-02-23-Geofence-Using-Microsoft-Power-Automate.md

 ![Connector ](https://raw.githubusercontent.com/Mparesh/mparesh.github.io/master/asset/geofence1.png  "Connector")

-With JSON parser action, we can control the excecution of the flow based on trasition of mobile device.
+With JSON parse action, we can control the excecution of the flow based on trasition of mobile device.

 	{
 	  "currentLongitude": "*****",